Barry Long (ice hockey): Career

 Coveted as a third-line defensive forward, Long signed with the Los Angeles Kings of the National Hockey League in 1972.
 Seeking a more offensive role, after two years with the team, he signed with the Edmonton Oilers of the World Hockey Association.
-He scored 20 goals in 1974–75 and was a second-team all-star for the league.
+He scored 20 goals in 1974–75 and was named to the Second All-Star Team for the league.
 After one more solid season with Edmonton, he was traded to the Winnipeg Jets.
-Long was again a second team all-star in the WHA's last year before its merger with the NHL.
+Long was again named to the Second All-Star Team after the 1977-78 season.

 In the draft that followed the merger, Long was claimed by the Detroit Red Wings.
-After one year with this club, he returned to the Jets, playing one full season before suffering a career-ending injury five games into the 1981–82 campaign.
+After one year with this club, he returned to the Jets, playing one full season before suffering a career-ending injury five games into the 1981–82 campaign that required surgery to fix the circulation problem in his hand.
 Upon retirement, he became a Winnipeg assistant, and during the 1983–84 season, he became head coach.
 In 1984–85, Long's club finished with 96 points and won a first-round playoff series, but a poor start during the next campaign led to his firing after 66 games.